leonardonzio/monero4gigi/README.md

 ## To read

-- What is Monero (from official site)
+- What is Monero
     https://www.getmonero.org/get-started/what-is-monero/
-- Official source code (advanced, maybe a skip..)
+- Source code
     https://github.com/monero-project/monero

 ## On the privacy...